Krsna Kirtana Songs est. 2001 www.kksongs.org

 We

 have finally reached the end of the KKSongs Khol Guide.
-Before I officially
+Before I officially conclude this online mridanga course, I would like to say a few words.

 As

-mentioned before, the addition of the specialized KKSongs Khol page arose from
+mentioned before, the addition of the specialized KKSongs

-the necessity of our web community, not just ISKCON Chicago students, to be
+Khol page arose from the necessity of our web community,

-able to get guidance on how to play the mridanga.
-After seeing the success of
+not just ISKCON Chicago students, to be able to get guidance on how to play the

-the Spring 2006 as well as the upcoming success of the Fall 2006 group, I feel
+mridanga.
+After seeing the success of the Spring 2006 as well as the upcoming success of the Fall 2006

-that students who truly have the
+group, I feel that students who truly have

 Having

 said that, I further include that there is no replacement of a good teacher.
-Your

-mridanga teacher can inform you if you are missing a bol in Bangla ektal, or if
+Your mridanga teacher can inform you if you are

-if one were to use this guide, with permission of the instructor, and get
+most productive combination if one were to use this guide, with permission of

-assistance from a teacher.
+the instructor, and get assistance from a teacher.

 The

-Khol Guide is only but a drop of what is there in the world of studying khol.
+Khol Guide is only but a drop of what is there in the

+world of studying khol.
 There are many more sixteen matra talas than just tintal.
-There are many more
+There are many more prakars

-prakars of kaherva tala than the three we studied.
-I could have included
+three we studied.
+I could have included prakars of

-mridanga players from the temple or from their favorite recordings, they will
+to experienced mridanga players from the temple or

-get inspiration on making their own prakars.
-The prakars will develop one’s
+from their favorite recordings, they will get inspiration on making their own prakars.
+The prakars will develop

-in order to play most kirtans and accompany most classical bhajans.
-For people
+and accompany most classical bhajans.
+For people who

-one may visit the KKSongs Tabla Guide.
+may visit the KKSongs Tabla Guide.

 Lastly,

-please keep practicing your bols, talas, lays, cadenza, and cycles.
-Accompany
+please keep practicing your bols, talas,

-when you have the opportunity to.
-Please visit the KKSongs Audio page and
+lays, cadenza, and cycles.
+Accompany when you have the opportunity to.
+Please

-hours and hours of practice.
+after hours and hours of practice.

 If